Exiles to Glory: Uses of the name Glenda

 The name "Glenda" appears in three places in the CoDominium series.
 Apart from this character (in both this novel and High Justice), it appears in The Prince as the name of the rebel military leader (and consort of Colonel John Christian Falkenberg III) on New Washington.
 It is also the given name of the daughter of Rod and Sally Blaine in The Gripping Hand.

+Reception

+Algis Budrys, reviewing both Exiles to Glory and Pournelle's earlier West of Honor (1976) for the May 1979 issue of The Magazine of Fantasy & Science Fiction, found the latter to be "rather more sophisticated throughout".
+James Nicoll, writing in 2018, commented that the story had "not aged well".